firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 ```

-//Query 3.13 : What is the average salary and total salary of the whole organization?
+### Query 3.13 : What is the average salary and total salary of the whole organization?

-//For this query, we use Collectors.summarizingDouble() on Employee::getSalary which will return statistics of the employee salary like max, min, average and total.
+For this query, we use Collectors.summarizingDouble() on Employee::getSalary which will return statistics of the employee salary like max, min, average and total.

 ```java